Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: Methods

-This serves as a recurrence relation; given the information of activity and excitation signals in a given slice, let's say at time $t_k$, this relation gives us the value of the activity signal for the next slice at time $t_{k+1}$.
-This is suitable for computers but not for humans due to the tediously repetitive nature of these, as their name suggests, recurrent tasks, especially if they contain that ingredient: non-linearity within the recipe given by $\pmb{F}$.
+This serves as a recurrence relation; given the information of activity and excitation signals in a given slice, let's say at time $t_k$, this relation gives us the value of the activity signal for the next slice at time $t_{k+1}$. {This form is well-suited for numerical computation, but its direct evaluation by hand is impractical owing to the repetitive nature of the iteration, particularly when the map $\pmb{F}$ contains nonlinear terms}.

 In Computational Neuroscience, the fixed points of the $\mathtt{RNN}$ models defined by equations \eqref{din red} and \eqref{din red bias} are frequently used to simulate neural responses to static or slowly changing stimuli.
-Such equations are more commonly used explicitly in Computational Neuroscience while equation \eqref{derivada milaneseada} is more common in machine learning, but they are closely related.
-Equation \eqref{derivada milaneseada} has the same fixed point as equation \eqref{din red}, but hyperbolic stability is obtained when eigenvalues have a magnitude less than 1.
-Hence, if a fixed point is stable for equation \eqref{derivada milaneseada}, it is also stable for equation \eqref{din red comp}, but the converse is not true (\cite{zhu2023learning}).In computational neuroscience, $\mathtt{RNN}$s of the form of equation \eqref{din red} are studied using such mapping and also for their fixed point properties (\cite{DBLP:journals/neco/SussilloB13}).
+Such equations are more commonly used explicitly in Computational Neuroscience, while equation \eqref{din general milaneseada} is more common in machine learning, but they are closely related.
+Equation \eqref{din general milaneseada} has the same fixed point as equation \eqref{din red}.
+Still, hyperbolic stability is obtained when eigenvalues have a magnitude less than 1. {It should be noted that this eigenvalue condition strictly applies when the continuous-time system has already been linearised; for the full nonlinear system, the correspondence between the magnitude of the discrete map's eigenvalues and asymptotic stability is only guaranteed locally, in a neighbourhood of a fixed point.} Hence, if a fixed point is stable for equation \eqref{din general milaneseada}, it is also stable for equation \eqref{din red comp}, but the converse is not true (\cite{zhu2023learning}).In computational neuroscience, $\mathtt{RNN}$s of the form of equation \eqref{din red} are studied using such mapping and also for their fixed point properties (\cite{DBLP:journals/neco/SussilloB13}).

-{Additionally, the choice of $\Delta$ in the discretization can directly affect the model's ability to capture phenomena such as gamma oscillations (30-80 Hz) in neuronal activity, critical in attention processes (\cite{annurev:/content/journals/10.1146/annurev-neuro-062111-150444}).}
+{Additionally, the choice of $\Delta$ in the discretisation can directly affect the model's ability to capture phenomena such as gamma oscillations (30-80 Hz) in neuronal activity, critical in attention processes (\cite{annurev-neuro-062111-150444}).}

-\section{Linearisation}
+\subsection{Linearisation}

 {Linear approximations around fixed points are widely used to study attractor dynamics in cortical networks (\cite{Brunel2001}).
-Our framework formalizes conditions under which such approximations hold, which is critical for interpreting stability in models of persistent activity.}
+Our framework formalises conditions under which such approximations hold, which is critical for interpreting stability in models of persistent activity.}